The Potential of Microsoft Power Apps Plan Designer (preview)

 It performs well at analysing images.
 Using the scanned permit form that I uploaded, it was able to extract the fields and incorporate them into the data model.

-It was able to determine that the fields that it extracted from the permit form should be split across two tables, the Applicant and Permit tables.
+It determined that the fields extracted from the permit form should be split across two tables: the Applicant and Permit tables.
 For example, it recognised that the Vehicle Registration belonged to the Applicant table and not in the Permit table.

-It efficiently builds a first version of canvas and model driven apps from the data model that it generates.
-Providing a functioning app within minutes and a great base to start further building the app and refining the user experiences.
-The canvas apps also have an appealing and professional user interface (which has historically been a weakness of canvas apps), using modern controls and leveraging Microsoft's Fluent UI framework.
+It efficiently builds a basic version of canvas and model-driven apps from the generated data model.
+This provides a functioning app within minutes and serves as a solid foundation for further development and refinement of the user experience.
+The canvas apps also feature an appealing and professional user interface, which has historically been a weakness.
+They use modern controls and leverage Microsoft's Fluent UI framework.
 This should lead to more consistent canvas app user experiences.

 Limitations of Plan Designer

-There are a few limitations in the preview of Plan Designer, that need to be addressed before it is released to general availability.
-Otherwise, some of the limitations, like data modelling will potentially require more re-work than the time that Plan Designer initially saves.
+Despite its strengths, there are a few limitations in the preview of Plan Designer that need to be addressed before it is released to general availability.
+Otherwise, certain limitations, like data modelling, may require more rework than the time saved initially.

 There is no ability to edit the data model during the design process.
 This means that you cannot change the data type of a column if Plan Designer gets it wrong, which it often does.
-Instead, you will have to delete the column and add it back in after Plan Designer creates the data model in Dataverse.
+Instead, you must delete the column and add it back after Plan Designer creates the data model in Dataverse.

 Existing Dataverse tables cannot be leveraged.
-This can result in creating unnecessary duplicates.
-For example, in a forest permit scenario, it created a new "Applicant" table instead of using the existing "Contact" table.
-It also means that only new, stand-alone solutions can be created through Plan Designer.
-There is no ability to add a new app or feature to an existing solution.
+This can result in unnecessary duplicates.
+For example, in the forest permit scenario, it created a new "Applicant" table instead of using the existing "Contact" table.
+This means that only new, stand-alone solutions can be created through Plan Designer.
+There is no ability to add an app or feature to an existing solution.

 For example, it avoids out-of-the-box (OOTB) fields like "Status" and creates additional columns to hold status values.

-Users of Plan Designer still need to have a good understanding of Power Platform and be able to review and sense check what the Plan Designer has created.
-At the moment, I see Plan Designer as a tool for experienced Power Platform makers to accelerate data model and app development rather than a tool for beginners.
+Users of Plan Designer still need to understand Power Platform well enough to review and check the validity of what the Plan Designer has created.
+Currently, I see Plan Designer as a tool for experienced Power Platform makers to accelerate data model and app development rather than a tool for beginners.

-Plan Designer’s focus on predefined apps and Power Automate flows can limit exploration of innovative solutions, such as using Power BI for reporting, Copilot for more interactive user experiences and other components of the Microsoft ecosystem that integrate seamlessly with the Power Platform.
+Plan Designer’s focus on predefined apps and Power Automate flows can limit exploration of innovative solutions.
+These include using Power BI for reporting, Copilot for more interactive user experiences, and other components of the Microsoft ecosystem that integrate seamlessly with the Power Platform.

 Best Practices for Using Plan Designer

-Based on my limited experience with the Plan Designer preview, here are some tips for approaching Plan Designer as a tool.
+Based on my experience with the Plan Designer preview, here are some tips for effectively approaching Plan Designer as a tool.

 Think of Plan Designer as a collaborative tool that offers a starting point, not the final answer.
-Be prepared to challenge its recommendations to ensure they align with your user’s requirements.
+Be prepared to question its recommendations to ensure they meet your users’ needs.

-The tool assumes a baseline understanding of Power Platform essentials like data modelling, licensing, solution management and app selection (e.g., model-driven apps vs canvas apps).
+This tool assumes a baseline understanding of Power Platform essentials, such as data modeling, licensing, solution management, and app selection (e.g., model-driven vs. canvas apps).

-It is ideal for rapidly creating prototypes or simple, app-focused solutions where Dataverse serves as the database.
+It is ideal for rapidly creating prototypes or simple, app-focused solutions where Dataverse functions as the database.

-For brainstorming alternative user experiences and solutions that are not just apps, tools like ChatGPT or Copilot can complement Plan Designer.
+For brainstorming alternative user experiences and solutions beyond just apps, tools like ChatGPT or Copilot can complement Plan Designer.

-If you do a quick search on YouTube, there are a number of videos demonstrating how Plan Designer currently works.
-My favourites are:
+If you perform a quick search on YouTube, there are numerous videos demonstrating how Plan Designer presently works.
+Here are my favorites:

-For the Microsoft documentation on how to use Plan Designer see:
+For Microsoft documentation on how to use Plan Designer, see:

 How to Get Started

-Plan Designer preview is currently rolling out and is not available in some regions, at the time of writing.
-However, it is accessible in early-release environments in the US region.
+Plan Designer preview is currently rolling out and may not be available in some regions at the time of writing.
+Nevertheless, it is accessible in early-release environments in the US region.

 Create an early release environment in the US region.